-- (a) Professional fees - Includes the accounting services of Company's CFO, Stephen Brohman, charged to the Company by DBM; and - Includes the corporate secretary services of Marla Ritchie. - (b) General and administrative expenses, Office expenses and Property investigation - Includes the administrative services charged to the Company by Maval. - (c) Consulting expense and share issuance costs - Includes the services charged to the Company by Lucas.
+- (a) Professional fees - Includes the accounting services of Company's CFO, Stephen Brohman, charged to the Company by DBM; and - Includes the corporate secretary services of Marla Ritchie. - (b) General and administrative expenses, Office expenses and Property investigation - Includes the administrative services charged to the Company by Maval. - (c) Consulting expense - Includes the CEO services charged to the Company by Lucas.